FIRST PAGE

 not needed.

-SOLA The shorthand-looking poem to the left is by the Japanese Zen poet Matsuo Basho (Matsuo Munefusa) (1644-94).
+Artwork The shorthand-looking poem to the left is by the Japanese Zen poet Matsuo Basho (Matsuo Munefusa) (1644-94).
 To the right a Scandinavian proverb is broken up and shortened to fill three lines, to compare with.

 Many of Basho's haiku poems were actually the hokku (initial verse) of a renga (linked verse).

-BASHO abandoned for poetry the samurai (warrior) status he had earned, and gradually got a reputation as a skilled poet and able critic.
+Basho abandoned for poetry the samurai (warrior) status he had earned, and gradually got a reputation as a skilled poet and able critic.
 As a poet he is credited with elevating haiku to a highly refined "telegram art" that is marked by love of the unobtrusive, as in the poem:

 Scent of chrysanthemums ...